replexica/replexica/packages/sdk/README.md

 console.log(localizedContent);
 ```

-For more detailed usage instructions and API documentation, please refer to the [Replexica documentation](https://docs.replexica.com).
+For more detailed usage instructions and API documentation, please refer to the [Lingo.dev documentation](https://docs.lingo.dev).

 ## Contributing

-Contributions to the Replexica SDK are welcome.
-If you would like to contribute, please review our [contributing guidelines](https://github.com/replexica/replexica/blob/main/CONTRIBUTING.md) for detailed instructions.
+Contributions to the Lingo.dev SDK are welcome.
+If you would like to contribute, please review our [contributing guidelines](https://github.com/lingodotdev/lingo.dev/blob/main/CONTRIBUTING.md) for detailed instructions.

 ## License

-The Replexica SDK inherits its license from the root of the Replexica repository.
-For the most up-to-date licensing information, please refer to the [LICENSE](https://github.com/replexica/replexica/blob/main/LICENSE) file in the root of the Replexica repository.
+The Lingo.dev SDK inherits its license from the root of the Lingo.dev repository.
+For the most up-to-date licensing information, please refer to the [LICENSE](https://github.com/lingodotdev/lingo.dev/blob/main/LICENSE) file in the root of the Lingo.dev repository.

-For more information about Replexica and its ecosystem, please visit the main [Replexica repository](https://github.com/replexica/replexica).
+For more information about Lingo.dev and its ecosystem, please visit the main [Lingo.dev repository](https://github.com/lingodotdev/lingo.dev).